 How much do Medical Administrative Assistants earn?

-According to the U.S. Bureau of Labor Statistics, medical secretaries earn a median salary of $35,970 per year, and this field is projected to grow 3% from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics, medical secretaries earn a median salary of $37,090 per year.
+The lowest 10 percent earn $25,390 and the top 10 percent earn $51,890 annually.
 In addition, most Medical Administrative Assistants work full time in comfortable office settings.

 Ready to learn more about our Medical Administrative Assistant training program?
 Contact us today and we can answer any questions you have about our programs.
 We know that a decision to attend STVT is an important step in your personal and professional life and we are committed to making sure that you have all of the information you need to make a career training decision that is right for you.